Skip to main content

 The initial plan and all subsequent revisions created a formula which identified an amount of state obligation for each town.
 Most of the formulas have included cost factors and also the relative fiscal capacity of a town.
 The more recent Londonderry case clarified the series of "Claremont" rulings to forbid the Legislature from considering a town's relative wealth in the initial part of state aid.

 The current financing mechanism for state aid includes the statewide property tax mentioned above.
-It is implemented as follows: the state calculates the amount that would be raised in a town if a tax were assessed at a rate that would raise $363 million statewide and then deducts that amount from the amount of aid a town would otherwise receive.
 In the first years of the new system, a small number of towns had a high enough property value that it exceeded their aid level.
 Known as "donor towns," they received no state aid and were required to send a check to the state.
 Rising property values allowed the law to be adjusted so a lower property tax rate left no donor towns for the time being.

 These mechanisms have moved the state's funding from under $100 million to around $1 billion per year.
 In 2007-2008, school districts raised about $2.5 billion with about 40% coming from the state and 54% from local taxation.